 Studies in humans, however, have shown mixed results.
 For more information you can read the whole article: http://www.cancer.gov/cancertopics/factsheet/diet/cruciferous-vegetables

 Researchers from Cancer Care Ontario report that consuming more than one serving of cauliflower and broccoli a week reduce the risk of prostate cancer by 45 percent!

 We continue to do our research both academically and personally, as we create meals using ingredients specifically intended to reduce and prevent inflammation, illness, and disease.
 We realize that there is a lot of contradictory nutritional information out there, which can be extremely overwhelming!
 However, as wellness consultants and chefs, we believe eating meals that are minimally processed is a great start to helping you and the people you love feel good.

-Remember that healthy sandwich wraps or “tacos” are so versatile easy to prepare.
-You will learn that you can add any left over protein with your favorite vegetables and have a healthy meal in minutes.
-Here are a couple of recipes for you to try straight out of The Official Anti-Inflammatory Diet Masterclass.
+Remember that healthy sandwich wraps or “tacos” are so versatile, fresh and easy to prepare.
+You will learn that you can add any leftover protein with your favorite vegetables and have a healthy meal in minutes.
+Here is one of our favorite sandwich wraps for you to try straight out of The Official Anti-Inflammatory Diet Masterclass.